mesocentre-mcia/brocoli/README.rst

 Brocoli: Browse Collections for iRODS
 =====================================

-Brocoli application allows users to browse iRODS catalog collections in a simple GUI.
+Brocoli application allows users to browse iRODS catalog collections in a simple Tkinter GUI.